SavageCore/coh3-replay-manager-go/README.md

 `temp_campaign.rec` it then automatically renames these files to saved-replay followed by Unix time.

+Playing a replay from [cohdb.com](https://cohdb.com/) is also supported.
+The app will download the replay and then launch the game with a single click!

 Needs a decent logo and a better name probably.
 I'm open to suggestions and PRs.

 # Running 🏃